The story so far…

 Self-reliance was another important draw: pooling resources to produce, design and sell their own music.
 Whilst more time consuming, it allowed for more creative freedom and a deeper connection between label and listener.

-With the Groove Booty compilation series now in its fourth outing, and solo albums by all four members completed, Chord Marauders has proven itself a productive and prominent light in the UK’s underground music scene.
+With the Groove Booty compilation series now in its fourth outing, and solo albums by all four members completed, Chord Marauders has proven itself a prominent light in the UK’s underground music scene.
 You can browse and download their entire catalogue right here.

 A massive thank you from all of us here for the love and support.